The No Free Lunch Theorem, Kolmogorov Complexity, and the Role of Inductive Biases in Machine Learning: Model Selection with a Simplicity Bias

 \section{Model Selection with a Simplicity Bias}

 In typical industrial workflows, practitioners examine their data and select an appropriate learner.
-For example, if data are linearly separable, then a practitioner might use logistic regression, whereas if the data is more complex, the practitioner may instead choose a neural network.
 We can then consider the human model selector and the model they select as a single meta-learner.
-Whereas the no free lunch theorems seemingly preclude automated meta-learners which select performant models on any task, empirical works show that model selection can in fact be automated in practice \citep{vilalta2002perspective}. \citet{giraud2005toward} show that with minimal assumptions, the defeating conclusion of Wolpert's no free lunch theorem is escaped by meta-learners as long as datasets share structure so that the model selector generalizes to new datasets.
-Subsequent works prove the existence of meta-induction algorithms, for selecting amongst all induction methods, which are near-optimal among learners \citep{schurz2008meta, schurz2017priori}.
+Whereas the no free lunch theorems seemingly preclude automated meta-learners which select performant models on any task, empirical works show that model selection can in fact be automated in practice \citep{vilalta2002perspective}. \citet{giraud2005toward} show that with minimal assumptions, the defeating conclusion of Wolpert's no free lunch theorem is escaped as long as datasets share structure so that the model selector generalizes to new datasets.
 In this section, we argue why in principle, model selection can be automated from the view of Kolmogorov complexity.